bcornelusse/ELEN0445-microgrids/PV_design.md

 # Sizing with storage and self-consumtpion

  - Redo the analysis and determine how much storage power / energy you would need as a function of the costs
  - use costs of 300 EUR/kWh andd 100 EUR/kW for the batteries

 ---

+# Sizing with off-grid mode

+ - Redo the analysis and determine how much storage power / energy and diesel generator you would need as a function of the costs
+ - use costs of 300 EUR/kWh andd 100 EUR/kW for the batteries

+---